Fundamentals of computability logic 2020: Applied systems based on computability logic

 \section{Applied systems based on computability logic}

-The main utility of CoL, actual or potential, is related to the benefits of using CoL as a logical basis for applied systems, such as axiomatic theories or knowledgebase systems.
+The main utility of CoL, actual or potential, is related to the benefits of using it as a logical basis for applied systems, such as axiomatic theories or knowledgebase systems.

 The most common logical basis for applied systems is classical first-order logic (CFOL).
 This is due to the fact that CFOL is universal: its language allows one to say anything one could say, and its proof system allows one to justify anything one could justify logically.
 But when it comes to expressing {\em tasks} (as opposed to {\em facts}) and reasoning about them, such as the task/problem expressed by $\chall x\chexists y(y=x^2)$, using CFOL can be an extremely circuitous and awkward way.
 Asking why we need CoL if everything can be done with CFOL is akin to asking, for instance, why we study modal logics if anything one can express or reason about in modal logic can just as well be expressed or reasoned about using CFOL.